singularity/singularity/README.txt

 http://creativecommons.org/licenses/by-sa/3.0/legalcode for the full license.

 GRAPHIC LICENSE
-The day and night images of the earth are from NASA's "Blue Marble 2002" image
+The day and night earth images of the Default theme are from NASA's "Blue Marble 2002" image collection: http://visibleearth.nasa.gov/view_set.php?categoryID=2364
-collection:
-http://visibleearth.nasa.gov/view_set.php?categoryID=2364

 The night image has been altered to better match by overlaying, blending, and